International volunteering: History

-Volunteer demographics
+Limited Volunteer demographics

+According to the 2022 State of the World’s Volunteerism Report, nearly 15 percent of the global working-age population (aged 15 and above) volunteers each month, corresponding to approximately 862 million people.

-Global statistics on international volunteers are unavailable.
-However, about one million people from the US volunteer abroad each year—almost half for less than two weeks.
+From the US, about one million people volunteer abroad each year—almost half for less than two weeks.
 Shorter-term voluntourism is therefore appealing to many, as it is targeted at travellers who want to make a positive change in the world, while still providing a touristic experience.
 Volunteering appeals to a broad cross-section of society, but the majority of volunteers are in their twenties and thirties, potentially due to perceptions of volunteering abroad being a more risky activity.
 The average age of Voluntary Service Overseas (VSO) volunteers, however, is 38, showing a broad range of participation across age groups.
 Recently there has been an increase in baby boomer volunteers.
 One possible explanation for the increase is that these people are transitioning into a new stage of life and their focus may shift toward finding activities that give their life new meaning.
 As with domestic volunteering, international volunteering is more common among those with a higher education and from higher income households.
-Volunteering Solutions on the other hand has an average age of 20 and also has 80% female solo travellers traveling abroad year year.